-Before undergoing a chemical peel at Northwest Face & Body, you will meet with a master esthetician for a skin consultation.
+Before undergoing a chemical peel at Northwest Face & Body, you will meet with a master esthetician for a free skin consultation.
 This can usually be done the same day as your first treatment if you choose.
 During this appointment, your master esthetician will want to know about your goals for your skin.
 They may also ask about any concerns or conditions you may have.

 Next, they will review your medical history to determine the procedures most likely to offer you the best results.
 Finally, your master esthetician may physically examine the skin.
 At this point, they will conclude if you are a good candidate for a chemical peel.
 They will also create a customized skincare plan aimed at helping you reach your goals.